dk58/yelprecommendation_webapp/webapp/README.md

 3. Use the URL link terminal outputs to open the app on local computer

 Our database, yelp2.db, is too large in size to be uploaded.
-If you need the data, please shoot me an e-mail to: dae_hyun_kim@brown.edu
+If you need the data, please send an e-mail to: dae_hyun_kim@brown.edu